23alexb/Drag_Race_Followings/README.md

 Development of machine learning models to:
   - Predict follower count of RuPaul's Drag Race contestants based on in-show metrics
-  - Predict whether or not a contestant is selected for/wins RuPaul's Drag Race All Stars based on in-show metrics Including web scrapers for collection of data from Instagram and Wikipedia.
+  - Predict whether or not a contestant is selected for/wins RuPaul's Drag Race All Stars based on in-show metrics

+Includes web scrapers for collection of data from Instagram and Wikipedia.
 All code written in Python with Spyder and Jupyter.

 Components uploaded so far: